 Here's a brief run-down on what's what.
 For pictures and more information about each type, you can scroll to the sections below.

-What's the Difference Between Sushi and Sashimi?
+What's the Difference Between Sushi, Sashimi, and Nigiri?

 Types of Sashimi

-Yellow tail (raw)
+Yellow Tail (raw)

 Squid (the body is served raw, the tentacles are cooked)

-Crab meat (cooked)
+Crab Meat (cooked)

 Sea Urchin (raw)

-Types of Sushi Rolls
+Types of Popular Sushi Rolls

 Spicy Tuna Roll